mengzzz0628/syllabus.space/README.md

     # ln -s <somewhere-else>/SylSpace-Secrets.conf mysylspacedir/SylSpace-Secrets.conf

 The contents of the SylSpace-Secrets.conf file are illustrated in SylSpace-Secrets.template .
 Edit and rename!
+Thereafter, you should see google login buttons.

-## Automatic ReStart
+## Automatic (Re-) Start

-For automatic restart on crash and boot for use with the real production hypnotoad on syllabus.space, do
+For automatic start on boot and restart on crash in the real production hypnotoad on syllabus.space, do

     # cp SylSpace.service /lib/systemd/system/
     # systemctl start SylSpace